DeathlyBower959/AdvancedBotTemplate/README.md

 The `src` folder holds all the "code" for the discord bot.
 Outside of it is other extra stuff, like packages and configurations.

 In the `commands` folder, you can create new "categories" by creating new folders.
-These folders have to start with a number, and the reason for this is so the folders get organized the way you want them to.
+These folders have to start with a number, and the reason for this is so the folders get organized the way you want them to for the help command.

 In each of the subfolders of the `commands` folder, you can hold the commands themselves.
 The filenames and the `name` value must be the same.

+The subfolders mean that they will show up as a category in the help command.

+In those subfolders, you can add more folders, which refer to `sub commands` of a the original command.
+I have a tempalte folder so you can see what I mean.

 The `events` folder contains events that happen in discord, such as a message being sent, or a button being clicked.
-The subfolders mean that they will show up as a category in the help command.

 The `handlers` folder contains files that are run as soon as the bot starts, and registers all the events and commands into collections to then be later retrieved.

 `bot.js` is the entry file, runs all the handler files, and logs the bot in using the token

-The `dirs.json` file is for the help command, and allows it to show all of your commands, without you manually updating it.

 # Scripts
  - `npm run cooldown` : Calculates the amount of seconds to use as a cooldown in a given timeframe